-Unexpected loss and tragedy as a young woman led me to train to become a nurse with a focus and particular interest in Palliative Care.
+Unexpected loss and tragedy led me to train as a nurse with a focus and particular interest in Palliative Care.
 During this time I was lucky enough to find a person-centred therapist who helped me work through my feelings and difficulties which turned out to be life-changing.
 I was enchanted by the possibilites of this kind of counselling and its potential for healing, restoration and inspiration.
-I continued to work as a nurse in the Community and hospital settings, most recently supporting individuals living with diabetes in my role of Diabetes Specialist Nurse at the Norfolk and Norwich University Hospital.
+I continued to work as a nurse, both in community and hospital settings, most recently supporting individuals living with diabetes in my role of Diabetes Specialist Nurse at the Norfolk and Norwich University Hospital.

 Throughout my nursing career I was always very aware of and curious about the interplay between physical, mental, emotional, social and spiritual health and it was a natural step for me to train as a counsellor – I sensed that in this way I could more fully support people whether they are suffering or whether they simply wish to discover more about themselves or to explore ways to live a more satisying fulfilling and authentic life.
 This sense evolved into conviction and I now work entirely as a counsellor and mentor.

 My way of working as well as my way of being is collaborative and supportive of personal growth, fulfillment, self-empowerment and independence.
 This is borne out of my deep respect for others, my sense of shared humanity, as well as from my hope and trust in the potential we have as human beings for growth, healing and living an enriching and satisfying life.